nevermind12345/readonly-sqlserver-mcp/README.md

 Read-only SQL Server inspection CLI and core library for approved dev/test databases.

-The current milestone is a CLI that exercises the same core code a future MCP server wrapper will expose to Codex.
+The CLI and MCP server share the same core code for SQL Server inspection.
 The project is intentionally conservative: SQL Server permissions are the primary safety boundary, and application-side checks are an extra guardrail.

 ## Status